Feasibility-Aware Learning-to-Optimize in Wireless Communication Resource Allocation: feasibility-Aware L2O for Constrained Optimization

-Although NNs can theoretically approximate optimal input-output mappings, their practical deployment is often hindered by producing infeasible solutions due to a lack of explicit constraint handling.
-To address this issue, feasibility enforcement mechanisms are integrated into the L2O framework to ensure that generated outputs remain within the feasible region.
-These mechanisms are generally classified into two categories: soft-constrained approaches, which tolerate minor constraint violations to improve objective performance and computational efficiency; and hard-constrained approaches, which strictly enforce feasibility, potentially at the expense of optimality.
-This section introduces both approaches along with their implementation details and suitable application scenarios.
+Although NNs can theoretically approximate optimal input-output mappings, their practical deployment is often hindered by producing infeasible solutions due to a lack of explicit constraint handling. {To address this issue, feasibility enforcement mechanisms, which are illustrated as the gray module in Fig.~\ref{fig:overview_l2o} and constitute an orthogonal design component independent of neural network architecture choices, are integrated into the L2O framework to ensure that generated outputs remain within the feasible region.
+These mechanisms can be generally classified into two categories: soft-constrained approaches allow limited constraint violations in exchange for improved objective performance and computational efficiency, which in Fig.~\ref{fig:methods} include penalty-based and algorithmic methods.
+In contrast, hard-constrained approaches enforce feasibility strictly throughout the learning and inference processes, potentially sacrificing optimality, and are represented by iterative and structural methods in Fig.~\ref{fig:methods}.} This section introduces both approaches along with their implementation details and suitable application scenarios.